 The process is reductive and controlled.
 Each decision is calibrated to remove excess while preserving intensity.
 What remains is a concentrated field where color, material, and light operate together, less as representation and more as an experience.

-Born in Mexico City and raised between Puerto Rico, Costa Rica, San Antonio, and Houston, he received a BFA in Painting from The University of Texas at Austin.
-He works as a preparator at the Blanton Museum of Art, where his fabrication practice informs his approach to material and precision.
+Biography:Andrew Anderson is an Austin-based artist whose work positions itself at the threshold of painting and object.
+Born in Mexico City and raised across Latin America and Texas, he received his BFA in Painting from The University of Texas at Austin.
+Anderson's extensive background as a museum preparator at the Blanton Museum of Art deeply informs his rigorous approach to material fabrication and structural precision.
+His artwork is held in private and commercial collections throughout the United States, Europe, and Latin America.